Multifractality in critical neural field dynamics: Results

 \section{Results}

-We simulated the model using the method proposed in \cite{Dornic2005} and improved in \cite{Weissmann2018}, implemented in python and GPU accelerated.
+We simulated the model using the method proposed in~\cite{Dornic2005} and further improved in~\cite{Weissmann2018SimulationNoise}, which was implemented in Python and accelerated using a GPU.
+The length of the simulations is of the order of $3\cdot10^{6}$ samples, which means the temporal scales $j=12$ to $j=16$ correspond to intervals of size $5.12\cdot 10^3$ to $8.192\cdot 10^4$ samples.

 Except where specified, the simulation parameters were set to default values as follows: $\xi=2.47, \tau_D=100, \tau_R=1000, a = 1, b = 1.5, h = 10^{-7}, D = \Delta_x = \sigma = 1, \Delta_t = 0.01, N=128$.
-These correspond to the critical point of the phase transition investigated in \cite{Santo2018}.
-Results are reported in the original time scale of the equation $1s = 100\Delta t$, where in our case the frequency associated to the scale $j$ is $f_j ~= \frac{3}{4} 2 ^{-j}$, hence these time scales evolve as the inverse of the log frequency.
-These units are arbitrary with regards to modeling brain activity, and could be adjusted to simulate physiological neural oscillations with any characteristic frequency, by simple scaling of the apparent sampling frequency.
+These correspond to the critical point of the phase transition investigated in~\cite{Santo2018}. \changem{From a modeling perspective, the choice of timescale is essentially arbitrary.
+The model's relevance depends on its ability to correctly capture the essential properties of interest in brain dynamics.
+For comparability with the wider literature, results are reported here using the timescale $1s = 2 \times 10^5 \Delta t$.
+This places the model in the range of dynamics where alpha band oscillations can be modeled using the same short-term plasticity rationale~\cite{Zonca2021EmergenceDynamics} that motivated the expression of $\dot{R}$ in~\eqref{eq:model}.
+Therefore, the frequency associated with the scale $j$ is $f_j \approx \frac{3}{4} 2^ {11-j}$, and hence these time scales evolve as the inverse of the logarithm of the frequency.}

-The presence of a rare metastable steady state in the subcritical regime perturbs the proper estimation of the log-cumulants $c_1$ and $c_2$ in the low frequency case, and was addressed by removing segments of signal using a segmentation method described in the supplemental material (Supp.~Figure~1).
+The presence of a rare metastable steady state in the subcritical regime perturbs the proper estimation of the log-cumulants $c_1$ and $c_2$ in the low-frequency case, and was addressed by removing segments of the signal using a segmentation method described in the supplemental material (Supp.~Figure~1)~\cite{supplemental}.

-The multifractal analysis was carried out using an implementation of the wavelet p-leader framework \footnote{Made available at https://github.com/neurospin/pymultifracs}.
+Multifractal analysis was performed using an implementation of the wavelet p-leader framework \footnote{Made available at https://github.com/neurospin/pymultifracs}.
 The analysis wavelet is the Daubechies wavelet with 3 vanishing moments.
 Wavelet $p$-leader based analysis has the additional requirement that the wavelet scaling function should be positive $\eta(p)>0$.
-This is achieved by fractionally integrating the time series with coefficients $\gamma_{LF}=1.5$, and $\gamma_{Env}=1$, for the low frequency and envelope modalities respectively.
+This is achieved by fractionally integrating the time series with coefficients $\gamma_{LF}=1.5$, and $\gamma_{Env}=1$, for the low frequency and envelope modalities, respectively.